So you’re looking to learn how to increase bench press strength?

 When you push the bar off your chest, imagine a hand grenade going off.
 Picture yourself trying to throw the bar through the roof as it comes off your chest.
 This explosive action is necessary to max out your bench press potential.
 Remember that you need to be pushing the weight in a controlled manner.

 Shove the bar off your chest as if your life depended on it.
 Doing this workout after workout will build up your fast twitch muscle fibers in your chest, triceps, and delts.
-Over time the cumulative effect is you learning how to increase bench press strength.
+Over time the cumulative effect is you learning how to increase bench strength.

 Share this Image On Your Site